Sortarr Setup v0.9.0

 Tautulli

-Connect Plex or Jellyfin here when you want playback enrichment, mismatch features, and provider-specific insights, even if a different system is your primary history source.
+Add Plex, Emby, or Jellyfin here when you want extra enrichment, mismatch tools, and insights, even if history comes from somewhere else.

 Plex